 Atre Ebisu nishi-kan 4F, 1-6-1 Ebisu Minami, Shibuya-ku

 Bar Gats is known (by those in the know) as the place to drink hot sake.
 Loved by some and hated by others, hot sake is a delicate art form whereby sake is warmed to anything from warm to almost boiling hot.
 The three types you’re most likely to find are nurukan (40 degrees), jokan (45 degrees), and atsukan (50 degrees).
 Choosing you sake is easy; there’s no menu as you don’t get a say in the matter - the bartender does that for you.
 Squeeze in to their tiny 8 seater bar and let the staff choose a selection for you, which will come with the perfect pairing of nibbles known as “otsumami”.

 17-2 Maruyamacho, Shibuya-ku

 Tucked away down a narrow street in Tomioka is Orihara Shoten, a small scale “kaku-uchi” whose wooden interior, floor to ceiling shelves of sake and just two tables to perch at make for a cozy sake tasting experience.
 In this one small room are over 150 types of sake which change with the seasons, which you can taste for 300 yen a glass, then buy the bottles you like to take away with you.
 As is the norm, you can also enjoy some food along with your sake, with a menu which also changes seasonally.
-But as is generally not the norm, they also offer instructions in English showing how to choose your sake, how to order and a guide to the different types.
+But as is generally not the norm, they also offer instructions and Tokyo tips in English showing how to choose your sake, how to order and a guide to the different types.
 The atmosphere is warm and friendly, and the owner himself is always on hand to talk you through the different varieties, all of which are hand picked and with an emphasis on small scale, independent breweries.

 1-13-11 Tomioka, Koto-ku